ccc-certifier-framework/certifier-framework-for-confidential-computing/sample_apps/simple_app/README.md

    - Run individual step in sequence.

 Usage: run_example.sh [--help | --list]
-  To run the example program          : ./run_example.sh To setup the example program        : ./run_example.sh setup To run and test the example program : ./run_example.sh run_test To list the individual steps        : ./run_example.sh --list To run an individual step           : ./run_example.sh <step name>
+  To setup and run the example program, end-to-end : ./run_example.sh To setup the example program                     : ./run_example.sh setup To run and test the example program              : ./run_example.sh run_test To list the individual steps                     : ./run_example.sh --list To run an individual step                        : ./run_example.sh <step name>
 ```

 - To setup and run the simple_app: `$ run_example.sh`
+  In this mode, any artifacts produced by previous steps will be deleted, so
+  you can exercise a clean end-to-end run of this script.

 - In case there is any cleanup needed, issue: `$ cleanup.sh`
 - You can perform the setup once, and execute the test multiple times as follows: